 - Prevent colon cancer

-There are even studies determining how effective capsaicin is in treating bleeding ulcers.
+Some studies show how effective capsaicin is in treating bleeding ulcers.
 For your parrot, you can use this spicy treat as a way to boost its health.
-That’s because peppers also offer:
+That’s because it contains:

 Most importantly, the carbs in peppers are a rich source of fiber.
 Bell peppers are 2% fiber by fresh weight.
-Parrots need fiber in their diet to ensure:
+Parrots need fiber in their diet to ensure better:

 Peppers have a high amount of vitamin C. In fact, just one medium-sized bell pepper fulfills 169% of the needed dietary intake of vitamin C in humans.
-That means a thin slice can easily top up your parrot’s stores for the day.
+That means a thin slice can top up your parrot’s stores.
 As an ascorbic acid, vitamin C is responsible for giving your parrot:

 - A stronger immune system